 ‘Crespan et al also concluded Malvasia di Lipari and Malvasia di Sardegna are identical.
-The grapes do look alike–but the wines smell and taste different to D’Agata but he adds this may be due to winemaking factors.
+The grapes do look alike–but D’Agata finds the wines smell and taste different but he (D’Agata) adds this may be due to winemaking factors.
 Sardinians refer to their Malvasia di Sardegna as Manusia and Marmaxia.
-Testing Malvasiavines around Bosa and Cagliari confirms wines labelled Malvasia di Bosa and Malvasia di Cagliari are made with Malvasia di Sardegna which, in turn, is as we have been told Malvasia di Lipari.
+Testing Malvasia wines around Bosa and Cagliari confirms wines labelled Malvasia di Bosa and Malvasia di Cagliari are made with Malvasia di Sardegna which, in turn, is as we have been told Malvasia di Lipari.
 Yet Malvasia di Sardegna still remains listed in the National Registry at number 136,’ (D’Agata, 2014).

 D’Agata says Malvasia di Sardegna is a non- or slightly aromatic variety used for powerful dry or sweet wines, whereas Malvasia di Lipari is not the most aromatic of grapes but is more so than Malvasia di Sardegna,’ (D’Agata, 2014).

 Physiology | ‘Malvasia di Lipari looks and behaves very differently from most other Malvasias.
 Early budding, susceptible to spring frosts.
 Prone to powdery mildew (oïdium).
 Low-yielding.
 Not very vigorous.
 Likes volcanic soils,’ (D’Agata, 2014).